Product demo video generator for SaaS brands | HeyGen

 Enter a script or let HeyGen draft one for you.
 The platform produces natural voiceovers, lip-sync for on-screen presenters when used, and multiple tone options so narration matches your brand voice in your video content.

 Produce large batches of product videos with unique hooks, CTAs, and images.
-Use the video translator to regenerate localised voiceovers and captions so campaigns roll out globally in minutes.
+Use the video translator to regenerate localized voiceovers and captions so campaigns roll out globally in minutes.

 Flexible styles and motion control

-Customise video length, aspect ratio, and pacing.
-Guide transitions with text-based commands like "slow pan" or "zoom on subject".
-This video generator tool gives you full control with zero learning curve.
+Customize video length, aspect ratio, and pacing.
+Guide transitions with text-based commands like “slow pan” or “zoom on subject.”
+This AI video generator tool gives you full control with zero learning curve.

 See how businesses like yours scale content creation and drive growth with the most innovative image-to-video platform on the market.